brightmart/text_classification/README.md

 Notice:

-([single label]: input as "x1 x2 x3 x4 x5 __label__323434" where 'x1,x2' is words, '323434' is label)

-Some util function is in data_util.py;
+Some util function is in data_util.py;  check load_data_multilabel() of data_util for how process input and labels from raw data.

-it has a function to load and assign pretrained word embedding to the model,where word embedding is pretrained in word2vec or fastText.
+there is a function to load and assign pretrained word embedding to the model,where word embedding is pretrained in word2vec or fastText.

 Pretrain Work Embedding:
 -------------------------------------------------------------------------------------------------------